ritikd2003/CS_PHY_sem6/README.md

 # CS_PHY_sem6
-Here, multiple "Python Code" are presented for solving different "Physics problems".
+Here, I have presented some "Python Codes" that is used mainly in solving "Physics Problems".